pappu-singh/Color-changer-App/README.md

-This is an Color Changer App Game and using javaScript.
+This is an Color Changer App Game and using HTML, CSS, and javaScript.